“cha” + collaborative

 See more on Services

-Hi, I’m Winnie
+I’m Winnie

-As a 2.0 Asian American, I’ve navigated the complexities of my Taiwanese and Malay-Chinese heritage while unpacking the challenges of assimilation and more.
+(she/her)Founder of Cha Collaborative As a 2.0 Asian American, I’ve navigated the complexities of my Taiwanese and Malay-Chinese heritage while unpacking the challenges of assimilation and more.
 Existing in that in-between space has shaped my perspective.
 I am dedicated to an anti-oppressive, trauma-informed practice rooted in mutuality and the collective community not the individual only.

 As an adult child of immigrants and a wounded healer, I am deeply passionate about supporting other BIPOC adult children of immigrants as they navigate the challenges of burnout, people-pleasing, complex trauma, displacement, reclaiming identity, and beyond.